 1. Must be an undergraduate student at a nationally accredited degree-granting institution working towards a Bachelors degree in Fine Art, Illustration, Art History, or Museum Studies

 2. Must be a student in good academic standing with a minimum 3.0 GPA

 3. Must be an American Citizen or a legal resident (with a green card) of the United States.
 Scholarship winners will be asked to submit their social security numbers.
 This is an IRS requirement.

 4. Must be 18 years or older at the time of entry.

 Transcripts MUST be sent from the applicant’s school and MUST BE received within TEN DAYS.
-Transcripts can be sent via the internet.
+Schools may send the transcripts via the internet.

 All Bachelor of Fine Art applicants MUST submit images of TWO original WATERCOLOR paintings.
 All watercolor paintings MUST have been painted after

 September 1, 2022.
 Applications with only ONE image or MORE THAN TWO images will not be considered.